-ENGL 2 Course Description
+ENGL 1B Course Description

-From the University: "English 2 focuses on the relationship between language and logic in composing arguments.
+English 7 focuses on the relationship between language and logic in composing arguments.
 Students develop strategies that incorporate critical reading and thinking skills into the writing process.
 Drawing on systems of analysis from rhetorical theorists and logicians (for instance, Aristotle, Rogers, and Toulmin, among others), students learn systematic reasoning so that they can lay out premises clearly, provide evidence, and draw valid conclusions.
-Reading a variety of texts, students study conventions of formal writing as well as textual cues that control the development of logical inferences."
+Reading a variety of texts, students study conventions of formal writing as well as textual cues that control the development of logical inferences.